Catkinsv3/dotfiles_old/.config/kmonad/kmonad-mac/README.md

 All done, your kmonad layout should now be applied automatically on boot.

+TODO: Currently activates *after* login.
+Need to figure out how to activate on boot. /System/Library/LaunchDaemons?
 TODO: Modify layout for builtin keyboard.
 TODO: Separate layout per input device (can this work on macos?)
 TODO: https://github.com/kmonad/kmonad/blob/master/doc/faq.md#q-how-to-use-the-special-features-printed-on-apple-function-keys